Pan-Africanism in Kenya: Pan-Africanism in Kenya before Jomo Kenyatta

 Harry Thuku was a prominent speaker born in the Kikuyu region whose prominence can be traced all the way back to the 1910s.
 He worked with Ugandans and other Africans to expand their strength and expose the unfair economic and social conditions levied onto them by Britain.
 Harry Thuku proved himself a pioneer of pushing for African-Asian alliances with his positions on Indian migration within the still colonial Kenyan.

 Jomo Kenyatta

 Here, in the African political realm, one is introduced to famous fathers of Pan-Africanism like Kwame Nkrumah of Ghana, Thomas Sankara of Burkina Faso, and Nnamdi Azikiwe of Nigeria.
 These pioneers would push Pan-Africa well into the 1960s while sparking a whole generation of new cultural and political movements along the way....

 Amongst the famous persons is Jomo Kenyatta, who would spearhead Kenya into independence and the nation's first experiment with democracy.
-Despite Pan-Africanism in Kenya, dating all the way back to the 1920s with Harry Thuku, it would be Kenyatta who would actualize the movement's real potential in Kenya.
+Despite Pan-Africanism in Kenya, dating back to the 1920s with Harry Thuku, it would be Kenyatta who would actualize the movement's real potential in Kenya.
 Pan-Africanism cannot be studied in Kenya without realizing Jomo Kenyatta's dream for Kenya's role in leading the African world.